 His background in the military combined with his previous certifications made the newly launched program the next milestone in his career.
 When the class concluded, Ken earned his Certified Ethical Hacker certification.

 Ken is a security operations analyst at SecureWorks — a subsidiary of Dell Technologies.
 In this new role, he works alongside a team of professionals who provide information security services.
-The team is the “front line for many companies around the world,” Ken said.
+The team is the “frontline for many companies around the world,” he said.

 “It is all about protecting people,” he continued.
 “It is unfortunate when you hear stories of people getting hacked, losing money, sensitive data and becoming victims.
 The hacker only has to be right one time, and the defense has to be right all the time.”

 To be right all the time, one must know the “enemy.”
 In order to know the “enemy” an ethical hacker must be aware of every kind of vulnerability possible.
 Knowing what the hacker may try to do allows ethical hackers to make it harder for them.

 “Ethical hackers know what they are looking for to find vulnerabilities,” Ken said.
 “You are always looking for the vulnerabilities because you can think like the bad guy, but fortunately you are the good guy trying to seal those holes.”

 This program taught Ken how to assess ethical and legal requirements of security assessment, analyze different phases of hacking, recommend strategies for evaluating the security of various systems, and implement the appropriate level of security controls.

 Since starting his new role, Ken found there is a lack of awareness among the public about Certified Ethical Hackers.
 As a security professional, he is now advocating for the field.